 A few other tracks can provoke fondness and revulsion in equal measure.

 Long Beach was long the home to F1’s “United States Grand Prix West”, and it’s rare for someone to see a ’70s F1 highlights reel or picture special that doesn’t have a Ferrari 312 or Lotus 78 careering down the hill after Cook’s Corner.
 The street circuit felt truly unique, and still runs today in a modified form for IndyCar.

-An F1 race at what many feel is the spiritual home of U.S. racing, Indianapolis Motor Speedway, never seemed to take off, and was predominantly (but not immediately) tipped off the calendar by the 2005 Michelin tyre debacle.
+An F1 race at what many feel is the spiritual home of US racing, Indianapolis Motor Speedway, never seemed to take off, and was predominantly (but not immediately) tipped off the calendar by the 2005 Michelin tyre debacle.

-It feels in some ways difficult to separate it from mediocre mid-2000s F1 racing in the midwest though, which may count against it.
+However, it feels in some ways difficult to separate it from mediocre mid-2000s F1 racing in the midwest though, which may count against it.